 This externship will allow master’s level counseling students learn interviewing, assessment, referral, and program evaluation skills.
 A master’s level school psychologist with more than 20 years experience in the field provides the supervision.
 As of this writing, the position is only available to applicants who are able to complete their externship requirements before July 31st, 2007.

-Externs receive at least one hour of weekly individual supervision with a licensed supervisor (Psychologist or Social Worker) or experienced Master’s level supervisor depending on the amount of placement hours and requirements of the student’s program.
+Externs receive at least one hour of weekly individual supervision with a licensed supervisor based on the amount of placement hours and requirements of the student’s program.

 All students must have a letter of eligibility and authorization submitted by their college or university program director.
-Students must be currently enrolled in their program, for liability purposes.
 Interested applicants need to submit a cover letter stating their interest in receiving an externship, the type of placement site they are interested in, as well as the number of hours of training required and any special training needs for their placement.
 They should also submit a resume with their cover letter.
 Letters and resume should be sent to:

 Director of Clinical Training